-Renewable energy credits, or RECs, are one of the environmental instruments that make what we do at Cloverly possible.
+Renewable Energy Credits, also known as renewable energy certificates or RECs, are one of the environmental instruments that make what we do at Cloverly possible.
 You might never have heard of them.
 Here's a quick explanation:

 Q. How much does a REC cost?